 For example, I recently saw a Facebook post from someone that said, "Obama is going to take your guns!
 I mean it!
 Enjoy them while you can because he is determined to destroy America!
 He said it in a media interview with CNN today.
 Don't believe me?
 Here's the proof: www.cnn.com/obamademandsguncontrol1487.wvm."

 Curious, I clicked on the link.
 Spoiler alert: There is no such link.
 But minutes after my friend had posted the fictitious bit, it was shared by a dozen or so of his paranoid lemmings on their Facebook pages.
-They all claimed outrage at this interview, hailed it as proof their fears were justified, and never bothered to make sure it was actually legit.
-(Another spoiler alert: Obama is not coming to your house to take your hunting rifle.)

 The same thing recently happened to actor Morgan Freeman.
 A quote about the Sandy Hook shooting was falsely attributed to him.
 Someone grabbed a photo of Mr. Freeman off the Internet, put some words that he didn't say on it, and it went viral.